ApexV2/ApexV2/README.md

 I am a Middle student right now and a self-taught programmer.
 I have been programming for more than 2 years now, and I've worked on many projects using Python, JavaScript, and other languages.
 Currently, I am learning about Node.js and Rust, also exploring some design stuff too.

 🌍 I'm based in Czech Republic
-📫 You can contact me at [Your Email]

 🚀 Currently learning Next.js

 🤝 Open to collaborating on JS projects.